oracle-livelabs/database/sharding/raft23ai/troubleshooting/troubleshooting.md

 # Troubleshooting Guide

 ## Introduction
 This section is designed to guide you in troubleshooting any issues that may arise while performing the Raft Replication test cases in this Live Labs environment.
-It provides step-by-step assistance to help you resolve common challenges effectively.
+It provides assistance to help you resolve common challenges effectively.

 *Estimated Time*:  30 minutes